-Just as you should warm-up before every exercise, you should take time to cool-down after your workout.
+Just as you should warm up before every exercise, you should take time to cool down after your workout.
 Make sure to stretch your muscles while they are still warm and you will improve your flexibility, and calm your nervous system.

 After a hard workout, you need to rehydrate your body so drink lots of water.
 You can also refuel your body with a healthy snack that contains carbs and proteins, but make sure that it isn’t more than 200 calories.

-You might be impatient to see results of your new workout routine, but by exercising every day you won’t give your body the chance to recover.
+You might be impatient to see the results of your new workout routine, but by exercising every day you won’t give your body the chance to recover.
 It is okay to feel sore and it is okay to take a break every couple of days, so listen to your body and it will tell you when it is time to take a day off.